cloudmanic/v1.options.cafe/backend/README.md

 * ```go test ./...``` from the root of the project
 * ```go test app.options.cafe/backend/library/archive``` (as an example)
 * ```go test -v app.options.cafe/backend/library/archive``` (if you want to see the output of say a println)

+## Notes On Billings

+Every user must have a subscription (table: ```User::StripeSubscription```) if this field is empty the user can not use the app.
+They should be presented with a screen to select a plan.
+New users have a trail period.
+So new users are assigned to a default subscription see .env ```STRIPE_DEFAULT_PLAN```.
+If after their trail ends and they do not add a payment source their subscription will be deleted via webhooks making ```User::StripeSubscription``` empty.

+## Best Way To Test Webhooks Locally

+You can use https://ngrok.com to send webhooks in locally.
+The free account changes the url every time you run it.
+Here is how you start it ```ngrok http 7652```